 Health-protection initiatives are expected to have a significant impact on education delivery methods and education-based economies in the coming months.

-Virus-related lifestyle changes means e-learning alternatives, compared to classroom training options, will increase exponentially in value.
+Virus-related lifestyle changes meant e-learning alternatives, compared to classroom training options, increased exponentially in value.

 Fortunately, GMP e-Learning courses are already available and affordable.